seanpmaxwell/jet-schema/README.md

-  nullable?: boolean; // default "false", must be true if generic is nullable init?: boolean | null; // default "true", must be undefined, true, or null if generic is not optional. nullish?: true; // Use this instead of "{ optional: true, nullable: true; }" }
+  nullable?: boolean; // default "false", must be true if generic is nullable init?: boolean | null; // default "true", must be undefined, true, or null if generic is not optional. nullish?: true; // Use this instead of "{ optional: true, nullable: true; }" id?: string; // Will identify the schema in error messages }
 ```

 The option `init` defines the behavior when a schema is a child-schema and is being initialized from the parent.
 If `true (default)`, then a nested child-object will be added to the property when a new instance of the parent is created.
 However, if a child-schema is optional or nullable, maybe you don't want a nested object and just want it to be `null` or skipped entirely.
 If `init` is `null` then `nullable` must be `true`, if `false` then `optional` must be `true`.<br/>

 In the real world it's very common to have a lot of schemas which are both optional, nullable.
 So you don't have to write out `{ optional: true, nullable: true }` over-and-over again, you can write `{ nullish: true }` as an shorthand alternative.<br/>

+You can also set the optional `id` field, if you need a unique identifier for your schema for whatever reason.
+If you set this option then it be added to the default error message.
+This can be useful if you have to debug a bunch of schemas at once (that's pretty much all I use it for).

 Here's an example of the options in use: